major/major.io/content/post/2015-02-03-linux-support-dell-xps-13-9343-2015-model.md

  		return ret;
 ```

 I've tested it against 3.19-rc7 as well as Fedora's 3.18.5.
 However, tapping still doesn't work yet with more than one finger.
 The touchpad jumps around a bit when you apply two fingers to it.

 #### 2015-02-12

-Rene commented below that he [found a post in alsa devel with a patch][21] for the "Dell Dino" that looks like it might help with the i2c audio issues.
+Rene commented below that he [found a post in alsa devel with a patch][21] for the &#8220;Dell Dino&#8221; that looks like it might help with the i2c audio issues.
 Another kernel maintainer replied and asked for some of the code to be rewritten to make it easier to handle audio quirks.
 UPDATE: Audio patch didn't work.

 We've created an IRC channel on Freenode: #xps13.

-There's an interesting [kernel patch mentioning "Dell Dino"][22] that is line for inclusion in 3.20-rc1.
-Someone in IRC found "Dell Dino" mentioned on a [Dell business purchase page][23].
+There's an interesting [kernel patch mentioning &#8220;Dell Dino&#8221;][22] that is line for inclusion in 3.20-rc1.
+Someone in IRC found &#8220;Dell Dino&#8221; mentioned on a [Dell business purchase page][23].
 The board name from dmidecode in the patch is **0144P8** but that doesn't match other known board names.
 My i5-5200U with touch is **0TM99H** while a user with a non-touch i5 has a board name of **OTRX4F**.
 Other i5 touch models have the same board name as mine.
 All BIOS revisions found so far are A00 (the latest on Dell's site).

 A [probe for the rt286 module][24] looks like it starts to happen and then it fails (skip to line 795):